victoramsantos/netflix-backend/README.md

 - Open a technical support for problems
 - List watched movies

+## Dataset

+In order to simulate a real scenario, we pick up from [Kaggle](https://www.kaggle.com/) an [IMDB dataset](kaggle.com/PromptCloudHQ/imdb-data) with 1,000 of the most popular movies on IMDB in the last 10 years.
+In this dataset are structured a lot of information about movies, however, to simplify our implementation we took only some of them.

+We also designed a script to filter this dataset and build a populated database schema for our microservices.

 ## Architecture

 ![Architecture](./assets/architecture.png)

 Here we propose a domain driven architecture with microservices.
-In  non-functional requirement
+In order to solve a non-functional requirement we implemented a [Kafka](https://kafka.apache.org/) communication between some services.

 ### Movies